emmercm/www/src/blog/keep-npm-packages-updated-with-renovate.md

 npm packages are a great tool to speed up development, but they're also a **large source of vulnerabilities**.
 Vulnerabilities such as [prototype pollution](https://www.npmjs.com/advisories/782), [regex denial of service](https://www.npmjs.com/advisories/118), and [remote code execution](https://www.npmjs.com/advisories/1538) can be common in npm packages.
 Maintainers of popular packages tend to do a good job releasing updates when a vulnerability is found, so keeping your dependencies up-to-date is important.

-Note: even with automatic npm updates, there's **no guarantee the package maintainer will keep _their_ dependencies updated**, which is why it's important to only use libraries that are actively maintained and preferably have more than one contributor - but you'll need to use your best judgement as there may not be very many options.
+Even with automatic npm updates, there's **no guarantee the package maintainer will keep _their_ dependencies updated**, which is why it's important to only use libraries that are actively maintained, and preferably have more than one contributor - but you'll need to use your best judgement as there may not be very many options.
 Snyk has a good article on [maintaining npm dependencies](https://snyk.io/blog/how-to-maintain-npm-dependencies-in-your-project/).

 ## Renovate as an app

 The easiest way to use Renovate is to install the [GitHub](https://docs.renovatebot.com/install-github-app/) or [GitLab](https://docs.renovatebot.com/install-gitlab-app/) app and give it access to your repositories.
-From there, it will automatically open an [onboarding pull request](https://docs.renovatebot.com/configure-renovate/) that adds a `renovate.json` config file, and the pull request description describes what will happen when it is merged.
-You can edit that `renovate.json` and the pull request description will live update with what will happen.
+From there, it will automatically open an [onboarding pull request](https://docs.renovatebot.com/configure-renovate/) that adds a `renovate.json` config file, and the pull request description will describe what will happen when it is merged.
+You can edit that `renovate.json` and the pull request description will automatically update with the new effects.

 ## Default Renovate config